0-5stepdown/Clinical_Trial_Simulation/README.md

   * Variant assignment was done within the project workbook, then saved as a CSV file.

 * Hypertension patient dataset after medication ([Link](https://github.com/0-5stepdown/Clinical_Trial_Simulation/blob/main/data/post_sbp_data.csv))
-  * This dataset incorporates occurrences of side effects and random variability in patient systolic blood pressure post-medication
+  * This dataset incorporated occurrences of side effects and random variability in patient systolic blood pressure post-medication

-The code used to generate the hypertension patient datasets before and after medication can be found at the link below:
+The code used to generate the hypertension patient datasets can be found at the link below:

 [Code for generating synthetic datasets](https://nbviewer.org/github/0-5stepdown/Clinical_Trial_Simulation/blob/main/data/AB%20Testing%20-%20Blood%20Pressure%20Medication%20Data.ipynb)